What are Forward Contracts?

 - Counterparty risk.

-- Long gains if asset price higher than forward price.
+- Long gains if asset price higher than the forward price.

 - Short gains if the asset price is less than the forward price.

 - Neither party pays at contract initiation.

 This has been a guide forward contracts and its definition.
 Here we discuss how forward contract works along with an example and detailed explanation.
 We also discuss the advantages and disadvantages.
 You can learn more about accounting from following articles –